qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 whole widget.

 It is also possible to include the original styling of the `window` selector into the `dialog` as well.
-In this case the styling of th `window` selector is applied to the `dialog` selector but it also gives the ability to override some styling properties.
+In this case the styling of the `window` selector is applied to the `dialog` selector but it also gives the ability to override some styling properties.
+Also, the `styles` parameter of the `style` function contains the styles of the original selector.

 ```javascript